HSAnet/reverse-traceroute/README.md

 which are maintained inside the `ENDPOINTS` file.

 ## Future work
-* Introduce alias resolution to match nodes on both the forward and reverse path
+* Allow the client to (optionally) request a traceroute to another address

 ## Disclaimer
 Both the client and the server are subject to change, as they are still early in development.